bob123456678/TrainControl/Readme.md

 * v1.8.8 (Beta)
     - Data in exported JSON now has a predicatable order
-    - Added `preArrivalSpeedReduction` JSON key to control speed reduction prior to arriving to station
+    - Added `preArrivalSpeedReduction` JSON key to control speed reduction prior to arriving to station (default 0.5, or 50% reduction)
-    - Added timestamps to log standard output
+    - Added timestamps to standard output log

 * v1.8.7 [5/30/23]
     - The "Validate JSON / Stop Locomotives" button will now forcefully terminate all running locomotive commands